Sternum Pain: Symptoms, What Causes It, Diagnosis & Treatment

 Sternum pain can occur due to inflammation of the cartilage that connects the ribs to the sternum, which is the bone in the middle of the chest.
-This bone supports the clavicle and ribs.
-This inflammation is also referred to as costochondritis.
+This bone supports the clavicle and ribs, and information in this area is referred to as costochondritis.

 Sternum pain is usually felt in the center of the chest.
 Pain intensity can vary depending on how you move your torso, whether your inhaling or turning and looking behind you.
 Some patients report this pain as a pressure sensation, which can be confused for a heart attack.